Become a donor

 (collected from the placenta and umbilical cord)

-After a baby is born, the blood that is left behind in the placenta and umbilical cord (known as cord blood) can be collected.
-It is then frozen and stored until required for transplantation.
+Following the birth of a baby, the residual blood in the placenta and umbilical cord, known as cord blood, can be collected.
+This precious resource is then frozen and stored until needed for transplantation.

 Safety of donation